Compare Refinance Rates Today

 If you recently purchased a rental property (within the last six months) with cash, you may be eligible for a “delayed financing exception.”
 This is a type of cash-out refinance that allows you to borrow money to replenish cash accounts you used to purchase a home, using the property’s current value instead of what you paid for it.
 The delayed refinance program comes in handy if you’re trying to build an investment portfolio with limited resources.

-When hard financial times hit the housing market, data shows rental home defaults and foreclosure rates tend to rise.
+When hard times hit the housing market, data shows rental home defaults and foreclosure rates tend to rise.
 To offset that risk, Fannie Mae and Freddie Mac, the government-sponsored enterprises that fuel the housing market, set stricter standards that lenders must follow to approve a rental home refinance.

-To qualify for a refinance of your rental home you’ll typically need:
+To qualify for a refinance of your rental home, you’ll typically need:

 One to four2%